nathanrosspowell/dotfiles/README.markdown

     git submodule init
     git submodule update

+If you are using the .zip download, please extract the file `vim/submodules.zip` to get the submodule content.

-The font Inconsolata is used when available:
+The font Consolas is used when available on Windows and Inconsolata is used when available on Linux.
+Get it here:

     sudo apt-get install ttf-inconsolata